What does a Service Technician do?

 Frequently asked questions about the role and responsibilities of service technicians

 Service technicians spend their workday determining why products aren't working and repairing them.
-They work on mechanical items like appliances, cars, or machines, depending on their specialization.
+They work on mechanical items like appliances, cars, or machines, depending on their specialisation.
 Their most common daily tasks include going to customer locations, diagnosing problems, getting necessary parts, and making repairs.

 Yes, it's a good career as service technicians are in high demand across many industries.
-Service technicians can make good money without earning a college degree, and the job generally allows for excellent work-life balance.
+Service technicians can make good money without earning a university or college degree, and the job generally allows for excellent work-life balance.
 This field usually offers ample opportunities for career advancement since organizations in a variety of industries hire technicians.

 As with any job, there are some difficult aspects to working as a service technician.
 Individuals have to be skilled at problem-solving to determine why something doesn't work correctly.
 They also might have problems finding the parts necessary to repair items, especially if they're fixing an outdated product.